 Free UK Genealogy provides free, online access to family history records.
 We work with a team of dedicated volunteers to create high quality transcriptions of public records from governmental sources, parish churches, and other trusted institutions.
+We believe that Open Data and Open Source are key to making and keeping public records accessible to all.
+We work with others with the same concerns.

 Our volunteers have made available: